Buxton F.C.: History

 In 2005–06 Buxton won the Northern Counties East League Premier Division, earning promotion back to Division One of the Northern Premier League.
 The following season saw them crowned champions again, resulting in promotion to the Northern Premier League's Premier Division.
 They finished fifth in their first season back in the division, qualifying for the promotion play-offs, in which they beat Witton Albion 6–5 on penalties after a 1–1 draw in the semi-finals, before losing the final 2–0 to Gateshead.
 In 2021–22 the club defeated York City 1–0 in the first round of the FA Cup before losing 1–0 at home to Morecambe of League One.
 They finished the league season as champions of the Premier Division of the Northern Premier League and were promoted to the National League North.

 Buxton reached the second round of the FA Cup again the following season, beating Merthyr Town 2–0 in the first round, before losing 4–0 at Ipswich Town.
 They also won the Derbyshire Senior Cup, defeating Derby County Academy 2–1 in the final.
 The club turned fully professional ahead of the 2024–25 season.
+In 2025–26 they finished fifth in the National League North, going on to beat Scarborough Athletic 4–2 in the play-off quarter-finals, before losing 1–0 to South Shields in the semi-finals.